Immersive in the Virtual Meeting

 IA

-I made an IA to help me organizing, structuring, and labeling content in a way that makes it easy to find and understand, ensuring users can navigate a system effectively.
+I made an IA to help me organize, structure, and label content in a way that makes it easy to find and understand, ensuring users can navigate a system effectively.

 roles